ETHZ-RobotX/SuperMegaBot/docs/robot-operation/HowToDriveTheSMB.md

 5. Bring the safety stop switch to the position 1 again.
 Small movements on the stick are already enough to command forward motion.

-You can refer to the [HowToConnectSMB](HowToConnectSMB.md) to learn about how to connect to SMB by using your pc.
+You can refer to the [How to Connect to the SMB document](HowToConnectToSMB.md) to learn about how to connect to SMB by using your pc.
 {: .smb-info }

 ### ShutDown Procedure